radryan1979/PythonCourse/README.md

 Suggested text/code editor that does it all, VSCode.
 Free, large community building extensions for just about everything.
 Download [VSCode](https://code.visualstudio.com/download)

+##The Folders

+###Notebooks Folder
+Contains jupyter notebooks that can be opened in VSCode and used to interactively explore concepts.

+###Data Folder
+Contains some basic CSV and text data for examples.

 ---
 ##Installing MacPorts